Article Processing Charges

 Registered users on our core F1000Prime service (i.e. those with personal subscriptions or based at subscribing institutes) will receive a 10% discount.

 Charges are payable once the article has been accepted for publishing (i.e. following successful completion of our pre-publication checks).
 We will consider individual full or partial waiver requests on a case-by-case basis in situations where there is a lack of funds.
-Additionally, we adhere to HINARI/AGORA where authors from more than 90 low-income countries will receive automatic waivers on APCs.
+Additionally, we adhere to HINARI/AGORA to give full or partial waivers to authors from low-income countries.